OpenLocalizationTestOrg/azure-docs-pr-test.zh-TW/articles/application-insights/app-insights-api-custom-events-metrics.md

 // Establish an operation context and associated telemetry item: using (var operation = telemetry.StartOperation<RequestTelemetry>("operationName")) {
-    // Telemetry sent in here will use the same operation ID.
+    // Telemetry sent in here will use hello same operation ID.
     ...
     telemetry.TrackTrace(...); // or other Track* calls
     ...